TeamDevDev/technical-development-week-one-through-six-starter/writing/review.md

 ### Lessons Learned in Technical Development

 Write one sentence to summarize what you have learned about each skill in the area of **technical development for software engineering**.
 Each sentence that you write should be accompanied by at least one reference that supports your summarization.
-While you are encouraged to cite content from the "Software Engineering at Google" book, it is acceptable for you to cite any source available online.
+While you are encouraged to cite content from the "Fuzzing Book" and/or the "Debugging Book", it is acceptable for you to cite any source available online.
 Please make sure that every reference that you provide is to a web site link that the instructor can reference.
 Ultimately, you can think of the sentence that you write as advice that you would give to a student at the